gitgrimbo/settlersonlinesimulator/README.md

 Building the Chrome plugin requires the
 [requirejs Node module to be installed](http://requirejs.org/docs/optimization.html#download).
 To build the Chrome plugin, `cd` into the `chrome/` folder and run `build.bat`.

+A minified and non-minified version of the plugin will be built.

 ## Generating the Maven Site